Woburn Larceny Attorneys

 - $500 for stealing merchandise worth more than $250

-It’s also important to note that receiving stolen property is closely related to larceny, but is different.
+It is important to note that receiving stolen property is closely related to larceny but is different.
 It usually applies when someone possesses property they know is stolen.
-The legal elements require that the accused:
+The legal elements that must be present require that the accused:

-- They have actual knowledge that it is stolen.
+- Have actual knowledge that it is stolen

-In many cases, a person is found in possession of recently stolen property.
-The police may believe that you stole the property.
-However, they can’t prove you actually took the it from the owner.
-This can be a fall back charge in those cases.
+In many cases, a person is found possessing recently stolen property.
+The police may believe you stole the property but cannot prove you took it from the owner.
+State law allows you to be charged with larceny and receiving stolen property.
+However, the law prohibits you from being convicted as the thief and the property receiver.

-Similar to larceny, with certain exceptions, the value of the property possessed (over or under $1,200) determines whether the offense is a felony or a misdemeanor.
+Like larceny, with certain exceptions, the property’s value (over or under $1,200) determines whether the offense is charged as a felony or a misdemeanor.